Skip to main content

 This section presents some sample data models and corresponding

-contents of various datastores with different dynamical behaviors
+contents of various datastores with different dynamic behaviors

-above.
-The XML snippets are used only for examples.
+described in Section 6.
+The XML snippets are used only for

 In this subsection, the following fictional module is used: